mushrom81/lineinterceptraycaster/README.md

 # lineinterceptraycaster
-The vector graphics equivalent of a raycaster
+The raycasting equivalent of vector graphics